How Intermittent Fasting Can Help Women with Autoimmunity

 Blood sugar stability is often a challenge for women with autoimmune conditions, and fasting can sometimes disrupt this balance.
 Maintaining steady blood sugar levels is essential to avoiding fatigue, mood swings, and cravings.

 If low blood sugar is an issue, fasting might not suit you.
 Instead, focus on a diet rich in protein and healthy fats, and try starting your day with a protein-centered breakfast to stabilize your energy levels.
 Frequent, balanced meals could be more supportive for your blood sugar needs.
+You can learn more in my article Understanding Metabolic Health: A Guide for Women.

 Insulin Resistance: A Potential Area of Improvement with Fasting